angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 };
 ```

-And thids is how we can create and use custom form UI controls with Signal Forms!
+And this is how we can create and use custom form UI controls with Signal Forms!
 Angular provides a clear and straightforward interface for building reusable form control components.
-The complexity comes with detailed handling of accessibility, keyboard navigation, and specific styling for the control – which is out of scope for this blog post.
+The real complexity comes with detailed handling of accessibility, keyboard navigation, and specific styling for the control – which is out of scope for this blog post.

 ## Demo